WhiskeyMaDawg/SC1015_DataScience_Project/README.md

 ### [2.
 ML Technique 1: Regression](Regression_Model.ipynb)
--R^2 measures the strength of the relationship between the model and the dependent variable on a scale of 0 to 1.
+- R^2 measures the strength of the relationship between the model and the dependent variable on a scale of 0 to 1.
 The higher the R^2, the better the model.
--Mean Squared Value (MSE) tells you how close the regression line is to a set of points.
+- Mean Squared Value (MSE) tells you how close the regression line is to a set of points.
 The lower the MSE, the better the model.
--Univariate:  all the R^2 value were very close to 0 & MSE is close to 40 which is rather high for a popularity score ranging from 0 to 100.
+- Univariate:  all the R^2 value were very close to 0 & MSE is close to 40 which is rather high for a popularity score ranging from 0 to 100.
--Multivariate: R^2 is close to 0 and MSE is close to 40, which is still not accurate in predicting the popularity -Decision Tree: R^2 and MSE improves significantly for train data but still perform poorly in the test data with similar value as other regression model.
+- Multivariate: R^2 is close to 0 and MSE is close to 40, which is still not accurate in predicting the popularity
+- Decision Tree: R^2 and MSE improves significantly for train data but still perform poorly in the test data with similar value as other regression model.
--Random Forest: Best result out of all the regression model, but still not very satisfactory even when we tuned to the optimal hyper-parameter using GridSearchCV.
+- Random Forest: Best result out of all the regression model, but still not very satisfactory even when we tuned to the optimal hyper-parameter using GridSearchCV.

 ### [3.
 ML Technique 2: Decision Tree Classification](Decision_Tree_(Outliers_IQR).ipynb)
 - One Hot Encoding performed on categorical variables as the variables were unordered